dan64/vs-deoldify/README.md

 ```
 input_size = render_factor * 16
 ```
 Has been added also the option **chroma resize**, when this option is enabled, the frame size used for the models _inference_ will be used in all frames processing filters.
-This option allows to speed up the encoding of HD movies by about 150%, but it has the disadvantage of canceling all changes made by the _post-process_ filters on frames luminosity.
+This option allows to speed up the encoding of HD movies by about 150%, but it has the disadvantage (or advantage) of transforming the changes made by the _post-process_ filters on _luminosity_ in changes on the chroma.

 ## Filter Usage